ErDmKo/month/README.md

 ```bash
 mix phx.server
 ```
-Server will be runed on http://localhost:4000
+Server will be runned on http://localhost:4000

 ## Deploy command sequence
 ```bash